Types of Cooling System In Engine

 This is the modern arrangement of water cooling in which the water is circulated effectively from the cylinder block to the radiator and back by means of a centrifugal pump driven by the engine v-belt.

 This is an improvement over the pump circulation system of cooling.
 In this system, there is a special radiator cap having a spring-loaded pressure valve and vacuum valve.

-The cap is gas tight when the engine is heated, water vapour is formed and this is not allowed to go out.
-Therefore a boiling point of water in the system is raised, so that the working temperature of the engine also rises, Higher temperature gives better thermal efficiency.
+The cap is gas-tight when the engine is heated, water vapor is formed and this is not allowed to go out.
+Therefore the boiling point of water in the system is raised, so that the working temperature of the engine also rises, Higher temperature gives better thermal efficiency.

 The pressure valve opens when the pressure in the system exceeds a certain predetermined valve, say 0.5 kg cm². and allow the steam to escape, thereby avoiding excessive pressure formation.
-When the engine is cooled the vacuum valve opens and compensate the loss of water or air.
+When the engine is cooled the vacuum valve opens and compensates for the loss of water or air.